-It was love at first sight for me with this headboard bench.
-Those barley twist legs add so much character!
+You may think I built this painted headboard bench, but lucky me, I found it already built.
+It was love at first sight for me – those barley twist legs add so much character!

 Somebody had already gone to the trouble of constructing a bed into a bench for me, so all I had to do was beautify it a bit more.
 And I had some new Dixie Belle Silk All-in-One Mineral Paint to try out on this project.

 (Note: These are affiliate links for which I earn a small commission at no extra cost to you.
 Thanks for your support!)